-[stage, we will select the appropriate research method to 4 Intomnat the manual t answer our question/test our hypothesis.
 4 Interpret the results.

 With our research study done, we now examine the data to see if the pattern we predicted exists.
 We need to see if a cause and effect statement can be made, assuming our method allows for this inference.
 More on this in Section 2.3.
 For now, it is essential to know that statistics have two forms.
 First, there are descriptive statistics which provide a means of summarizing or describing data and presenting the data in a usable form.
 You likely have heard of mean or average, median, and mode.
 Along with standard deviation and variance, these are ways to describe our data.
 Second, there are inferential statistics that allow for the analysis of two or more sets of numerical data to determine the statistical significance of the results.
 Significance is an indication of how confident we are that our results are due to our manipulation or design and not chance.

+Draw conclusions carefully.

-5 Draw conclusions We need to interpret our results accurately and not overstate carefully. our findings.
+We need to interpret our results accurately and not overstate our findings.
 To do this, we need to be aware of our biases and avoid emotional reasoning so that they do not cloud our judgment.
 How so?
 In our effort to stop a child from engaging in self-injurious behavior that could cause substantial harm or even death, we might overstate the success of our treatment method.

+Communicate our findings to the broader scientific community.

-6 Communicate our Once we have decided on whether our hypothesis was findings to the broader correct or not, we need to share this information with others scientific community. so that they might comment critically on our methodology, statistical analyses, and conclusions.
+Once we have decided on whether our hypothesis was correct or not, we need to share this information with others so that they might comment critically on our methodology, statistical analyses, and conclusions.
 Sharing also allows for replication or repeating the study to confirm its results.
 Communication occurs via scientific journals, conferences, or newsletters released by many of the organizations mentioned in Module 1.6.